Start9Labs/documentation/site/source/user-manual/upgrade-hardware/index.rst

   :class: large-5
   :anchor: Upgrade

-  This is for if you purchased your own hardware to migrate from embassyOS v0.2.x to v0.3+
+  This is for if you purchased your own hardware to migrate from StartOS v0.2.x to v0.3+